What is Early Intervention?

-After BabyNet has evaluated your child and he or she qualifies for services, you will be able to choose Carolina Behavior & Beyond as your Early Intervention Agency.
-Then, an Early Interventionist (EI) will complete the Individualized Service Plan (IFSP).
+After BabyNet has evaluated your child and he or she qualifies for services, you will be able to choose Carolina Behavior & Beyond as your Early Intervention provider.
+Then, an Early Interventionist (EI) will contact you to complete.

 THE IFSP INCLUDES THE FOLLOWING:

 Information regarding your child's development and specific services for your child.

 Services that Carolina Behavior & Beyond will provide to your child and family including:

 - Who will provide services